Honey Ginger Teriyaki Chicken

 The marinade doubles as the sauce for the cooked chicken.
 To make our chicken teriyaki marinade, we add the following ingredients to a bowl:

 - Soy sauce, which seasons the chicken and is a crucial component of teriyaki sauce.

 - Honey, which provides a natural sweetness to the marinade and sauce.
-It also helps to turn the sauce thick and shiny after it’s cooked.
+It also helps to turn the sauce thick and shiny after the sauce is cooked.

 - Ginger adds flavor and a little spice.

 - Mirin is another traditional ingredient when making teriyaki.
 It’s a sweet rice wine used in Japanese cooking.
 If you cannot find mirin, we have provided substitutions in the recipe below.

 - Toasted sesame oil adds a nuttiness and umami (savoriness) to the marinade/sauce.

 Marinate the chicken for at least 15 minutes.
 You can marinate for longer; the chicken will only get better.

 After marinating, take the chicken out of the marinade and add it to a hot pan.
 Cook the chicken until light golden brown on all sides.
 Then pour in the marinade.
 Continue to cook until the marinade turns shiny, thick and coats the chicken.